Helping people overcome their struggles

 Clinical rehabilitation counseling concentration

-The graduate program in professional rehabilitation counseling is designed to provide students with the knowledge, skills, and dispositions to be a professional counselor in rehabilitation setting.
+Historically, the graduate program in professional rehabilitation counseling is designed to provide students with the knowledge, skills, and dispositions to be a professional counselor in rehabilitation setting.
 Students take core courses in counseling and specialty courses in rehabilitation counseling.
 Students complete internships at rehabilitation counseling sites and meet the education requirements to become a Certified Rehabilitation Counselor (CRC), a national credential from the Commission on Rehabilitation Counselor Certification.
 Students also meet the education requirements to become a Licensed Professional Counselor in Texas.

-Rehabilitation Counseling emphasizes empowerment of individuals with disabilities to maximize employability, attain economic self-sufficiency, independence, inclusion, and integration into society.
+Rehabilitation counseling emphasizes empowerment of individuals with disabilities to maximize employability, attain economic self-sufficiency, independence, inclusion, and integration into society.
 The philosophical foundation of rehabilitation counseling includes the belief in advocacy and the rights of people with disabilities.
 A rehabilitation counselor is a special type of professional counselor who helps evaluate and coordinate needed services to assist people with disabilities in coping with limitations caused by such factors as cognitive and learning difficulties, environmental and societal discrimination and barriers, psychological conflict/distress, or loss of physical/functional ability (Council on Rehabilitation Education, 2014).

 The skills and techniques used by a Rehabilitation Counselor include: